FluxML/MLJFlux.jl/README.md

 API](https://fluxml.ai/Flux.jl/stable/) for defining a neural network chain.

-In the future MLJFlux may provided an assortment of more sophisticated canned builders.
+In the future MLJFlux may provide a larger assortment of canned builders.
+Pull requests introducing new ones are most welcome.

 ### Installation